-Muscle hypertrophy - the increase in muscle cell size - occurs when the rate of muscle protein synthesis exceeds muscle protein breakdown over time.
+Muscle hypertrophy — the increase in muscle cell size — occurs when protein synthesis exceeds breakdown over time.
 Training provides the stimulus, nutrition provides the raw materials, and rest allows the adaptation to occur.
+This guide covers the mechanisms, practical training guidelines, and recovery factors that drive muscle growth.

 Types of Muscle Hypertrophy